DefinitelyTyped/dt-mergebot/docs/how-it-works.md

 - PRs which change DT types and there are no other Definition Owners
 - PRs which change a DT module's infra (`tsconfig.json` etc)

-PRs that are blessed (see `info.maintainerBlessed`) are excluded when possible.
+PRs that are blessed (see `info.blessingKind`) as `review` are excluded when possible, and PRs that are blessed as `merge` can be merged without reviews.

 ### Stale PRs